PaulAlexander23/three-layer-flow/README.md

 This folder contains the pseudo spectral methods and testing for them.

 * diff_ps.m
-* example_fft.m
-* example_fft_2.m
 * rhs_ps.m
 * test_pseudo_spectral.m
 * test.m
-* untitled.m

 ## Numerical Solutions, `NS\`

-This folder contains the scripts to put the bits together to solve the system numeically.
+This folder contains the scripts to put the bits together to solve the system numerically.
 At this level only the parameters should be given.

 It includes testing for the time stepping code, both method and error, and an event function to detect interface intersection.

 ode1b and ode2b are two hand coded implicit solvers.

 * animate_interfaces.m
+* animate_spectrum.m
 * compute_exact_linear_solution.m
 * compute_numerical_linear_solution.m
 * compute_numerical_solution.m